Texas Killing Fields: Edward Harold Bell

 An investigation by the League City police and the FBI in the 1970s identified another local resident, Edward Harold Bell, a known exhibitionist, as a suspect.
 He had been arrested at least 12 times on charges of showing his genitals to children, but each time avoided imprisonment.
 Bell lived on a property near the beach in Galveston, where he was a silent partner of a surf shop.
-He even knew two of the victims, Debbie Ackerman and Maria Johnson, who frequented the store.
+He knew two of the victims, Debbie Ackerman and Maria Johnson, who frequented the store.
 In the mid-1970s, he acquired a plot of land in Dickinson and lived near the place where two more victims, Brooks Bracewell and Georgia Geer, were last seen alive.
 In 1978, while masturbating on the street in front of a group of teenage girls, Bell was confronted by 26-year-old former Marine Larry Dickens.
 As his mother called the police, Dickens removed the keys from Bell's vehicle and refused to return them.

-In retaliation, Bell killed him and fled, but was subsequently apprehended by police.
-He posted bail several weeks later and in order to avoid conviction and further incarceration, he fled Texas and escaped from the United States, evading police for more than two decades.
+Bell killed Dickens and fled, but was subsequently apprehended by police.
+He posted bail several weeks later and fled the United States, evading police for over a decade.
 In 1993, he was arrested in Panama and extradited back to the United States, where he was subsequently convicted of Dickens' murder and received a 70-year sentence.
 In 1998, Bell wrote several letters to the Harris County Attorney, confessing to the murders of five girls in 1971 and six more between 1974 and 1977.
 He stated that he did not remember the names of most of his victims, but confidently stated that he had killed Debbie Ackerman, Maria Johnson, Colette Wilson and Kimberly Pitchford, as well as two other girls whom he had abducted from Webster in August 1971, later identified as Rhonda Johnson and Sharon Shaw.
-Despite this, Bell was never charged with these murders, since no evidence, biological or otherwise, incriminated him.
+Despite this, Bell was never charged with these murders due to lack of evidence.
 He remained a prime suspect until his death in April 2019.

 Mark Stallings

-In 2013, Mark Roland Stallings, a convicted kidnapper serving a life term, confessed to killing a girl, later identified as Donna Prudhomme, in 1991 and dumping her body in the fields.
+In 2013, Mark Roland Stallings, a convicted kidnapper serving a life term, confessed to killing a girl in 1991 and dumping her body in the fields.
+The victim was later identified as Donna Prudhomme.
 At the time of the murder, Stallings was living and working in League City near the homes of some of the girls who went missing and were subsequently found dead.
-Despite the fact that his testimony shows great consistency with details, he has not been charged with any murders, but remains a suspect in the murders of Donna Prudhomme and Audrey Cook, as well as two unrelated murders in Fort Bend County.
+Despite his knowledge of case details, he has not been charged with any additional murders.
+He remains a suspect in the murders of Donna Prudhomme and Audrey Cook, as well as two unrelated murders in Fort Bend County.